Amateur Radio Is On

 • Multi-hop routing: Messages can travel across multiple nodes to reach their destination.

-• Self-healing network: If one node fails or moves out of range, MeshCore will find an alternative path.
+• Self-healing network: If one repeater fails or moves out of range, MeshCore can still get the message through.

 • Low power consumption: Ideal for battery or solar-powered nodes.

-• No central server required: Everything happens peer-to-peer, which is perfect for off-grid setups.
+• No central server required: Everything happens in a distributed manner, which is perfect for off-grid setups.

 At the packet level, MeshCore uses a lightweight protocol optimized for the limited bandwidth and payload constraints of LoRa.
 Each node is identified by a unique address, and the system supports message retries and acknowledgments to improve reliability.